Whitton Farms

 In 2014, Keith and Jill were named Farm Bureau's Mississippi County, and Northeast Arkansas Farm Family of the year, exactly forty years after Phillip and Mary represented the county.

 Farm life is the life for us.
 We learn from the daily challenges, and respect the fact we're at the mercy of Mother Nature.
-We have ample fun, and our fair share of failures, yet we grow and eat what we grow.
-We spend the days scouting the land, and dreaming of ways in which to leave it better than we found it.
+We have ample fun, and our fair share of failures, yet we grow and eat what we raise in the gardens.
+We spend the days scouting the land, and dreaming of way to leave it better than we found it.
 We're grateful to God, and our family for all we've been able and hope to accomplish.
 Thank you for taking time to learn a little more about us!
-We're eager to grow just for you!"

 The Forrester Family